stem-discord/website/README.md

 Good news, we actually use a mongodb. bad news, good luck configuring it because im not going to put a whole tutorial on how to set up a mongodb

+f*king mustarded mongo f\*kin db wont evevn ducking show the mustarded stupid shit where the mongoose doesnt even frikin allow the connection option of pass and user aso you have to cencodiaifna;fioasjhfoidnf;oaisdfnasdo;inf;edosiaunf;oas

+> make sure the mongodb_uri contains auth info

 # configuring
 `/srv`
 ```env